The Board has concluded that action needs to be taken to ensure that the company can continue to service policyholders post-Brexit.

 • MailChimp for marketing automation.

-Therefore, when you use our website, send us an email, sign up to our newsletter, etc., the personal information you submit may be stored on servers which are hosted in Jersey.
-In the case of Jersey, GDPR allows us to transfer your personal data as the country is declared 'adequate'; and with the USA we verify that the provider adheres to the EU-U.S. Privacy Shield Framework.
+Therefore, in performing our services and when you use our website, send us an email, sign up to our newsletter, etc., your personal information may be stored on servers which are hosted in Jersey.
+In the case of Jersey, GDPR allows us to transfer and store your personal data as the country is declared 'adequate'; and with the USA we verify that the provider adheres to the EU-U.S. Privacy Shield Framework.

 We only ever retain personal information for as long as is necessary and we have strict review and retention policies in place to meet these obligations.
-To determine the retention periods, we will take into consideration what is reasonably and to comply with our legal obligations.
+To determine the retention periods, we will take into consideration what is reasonable to comply with our legal obligations and our legitimate interest in being able to properly respond to future queries/complaints.

 STM Group PLC